Ghetto Gospel (album)

 Ghetto Gospel is the debut studio album by American rapper and singer Rod Wave, released on November 1, 2019, through Alamo Records and Interscope Records.
 The album features guest appearances from Kevin Gates, who also served as its executive producer, and Lil Durk.
 The production on the record was primarily handled by AceLexOnDaTrack and Yung Tago with assistance from Ashton Sellars, Blake Slatkin, Drum Dummie, MalikOTB, SephGotTheWaves, SpeakerBangerz, Tahj Money, TnTXD, and several other producers.
 The album serves as a follow-up to Green's fifth mixtape, PTSD (2019).

-Ghetto Gospel received "generally positive" reviews from critics who praised Green's vocal performance and subject matter on the record.
-The album debuted at number fourteen on the US Billboard 200 chart in its first week, earning over 20,000 album-equivalent units, of which 651 were pure album sales.
+Ghetto Gospel received generally positive reviews from critics, who praised Green's vocal performance and subject matter on the record.
+The album debuted at number fourteen on the US Billboard 200 in its first week, earning over 20,000 album-equivalent units, of which 651 were pure album sales.
 In its second week, the album peaked at number ten on the chart, with a 24% increase in sales, moving an additional 27,000 units.
 The album was supported by three official singles, "Heart on Ice", "Cuban Links" featuring Kevin Gates, and "Close Enough to Hurt".

 Release and promotion

 On May 31, 2019, Rod Wave released the album's lead single, "Heart on Ice" which would first appear on his fourth commercial mixtape, PTSD.
 However, following its release, the song began to go viral on social media resulting in it appearing on Ghetto Gospel.
 The album's second single, "Cuban Links" featuring Kevin Gates was released on October 11, 2019.
 The album's third and final single, "Close Enough to Hurt" was released on October 23, 2019, just a week prior to the release of the album.
 Alongside the release of the single, Rod Wave announced the album while also reporting that Kevin Gates would act as an executive producer.
-In January 2020, Green announced his twenty-two stop United States, Ghetto Gospel Tour.
-The tour was set to begin on March 3, 2020, in Augusta, Georgia and to conclude on April 3, in St. Petersburg, Florida, however, several tour dates were canceled due to the COVID-19 pandemic.
+In January 2020, Green announced his 22-stop U.S. Ghetto Gospel Tour.
+The tour was set to begin on March 3, 2020, in Augusta, Georgia, and to conclude on April 3, in St. Petersburg, Florida; however, several tour dates were canceled due to the COVID-19 pandemic.